How your rates are spent

 Flood control work/stopbanks in the Rangitata River.

 Your rates fund river control and flood protection work to reduce the impacts of flooding.
-This rate is based on how close your property is to a flood-prone river.
+In many districts, this rate is based on how close your property is to a flood-prone river.
+In other districts, where the potential flooding impact is deemed significant, there might be a targeted rate for a whole district.

 Your rates bill has a code to indicate which river catchment your property lies within, and a class to indicate the level of benefit it receives from the river control and flood protection work we do in that catchment.